kalken/eznetns/README.md

 wgen is used to generate complete wireguard configs.
 It can also be used to change wireguard config. wgen also supports making system wide wg-quick config if no netns is specified. it expects settings in /root/.wgen/settings/[interface].conf and a folder of configs to choose from in /root/.wgen/templates/[interface]/.
 Any setting in the settings file will always override any setting in a template file.
 A typical thing to specify in the settings file is **privatekey**.
 One file at random will be chosen from /root/.wgen/templates/[interface]/ and merged with the settings file any time this program is run. **wgen requires python 3**.

 ## Prevent dns leaks
-You should use separate resolv.conf and nsswitch.conf in your netns to control how the netns resolves its hosts. example files are included in "files" folder, and systemd examples.
+You should use separate resolv.conf and nsswitch.conf in your netns to control how the netns resolves its hosts. example files are included in "templates" folder.

 ## Setup
 This example assumes you want to create a netns named **vpn** and the source files are in **/opt/eznetns**